 A 3-way match is a methodology used by the Accounts Payable (AP) or finance team when processing invoices received from suppliers.
 This is a great way for organizations to safeguard their assets, as it helps them to avoid fraudulent invoices or pay the incorrect amount.
 The AP team checks the following documents for a 3-way match:

 - The invoice issued by the suppliers to the buyer

 Once there is a match in terms of the quantities, price per unit and terms and conditions, the invoice is validated, and payment can be processed.

 So now you should have a clear understanding of the P2P procurement process.
 As for a P2P system, more commonly known as an electronic procurement system, it basically does all the steps mentioned above with full automation, which means no more manual data keying in or knocking on your boss’ door asking for approval.
-For instance, once the requisition is raised, the P2P procurement system automatically routes it to the right person for approval, issues the PO and good receipts to suppliers and facilitates the three-way match – it’s basically a completely touchless process.
+For instance, once the requisition is raised, the P2P procurement system automatically routes it to the right person for approval, issues the PO and good receipts to suppliers and facilitates the 3-way match – it’s basically a completely touchless process.

 In fact, P2P supply chain processing accounts for nearly one-third of the overall cost of the finance and procurement operations, and the best-of-breed system can help boost administrative efficiencies and reduce such costs by as much as 80%.

 P2P management software also helps organizations ensure spend compliance and reduce maverick spend.
 With a purchase order system, employees find and select goods and services for purchase really easily, just like how you do your online shopping, whether on the platform or through controlled access to remote supplier websites.
 With this guided shopping experience, organizations can ensure their employees are always buying from the right suppliers at the right price, and subsequently, reduce the dreaded maverick spend.